Reviewing Finances From the Bottom Up

 - Hard to justify.
 Some expenses are not as easy to define as others.
 Areas of a business that don't produce immediately tangible results, such as research and development, can be harder to justify.

 - Training needed.
-Organizations need to train managers in the ZBB process, which takes additional time and effort.
+Organizations need to train managers in the zero-based budgeting process, which takes additional time and effort.

-If you're interested in implementing ZBB, consider how you can make it more manageable.
+If you're interested in implementing zero-based budgeting, consider how you can make it more manageable.
 This could include looking at your budget on a regular cycle, or one team at a time.
-Alternatively, you could review it at certain times, during periods of change, every few years, or a combination of these.
+Alternatively, you could review it at specific times, during periods of change, every few years, or a combination of these.

-As a manager, you have to be fully engaged with ZBB, and this needs to be part of your organization's culture.
-For example, adopting ZBB means that everyone must make room for cost management in their workday, and this may affect your productivity.
-However, this process gives individuals with no previous financial experience the opportunity to gain skills in this area, develop robust business cases, and ultimately progress their careers.
+As a manager, you have to be fully engaged with zero-based budgeting, and this needs to be part of your organization's culture.
+For example, adopting zero-based budgeting means that everyone must make room for cost management in their workday, and this may affect your productivity.

 You may also need to think differently.
 Rather than accepting past expenditure, you must question all of your expenses and activities, and make a thorough case for what you need.
 For example, you might ask questions such as, "Is this activity really necessary?"
 "What would happen if we stopped doing this?" or, "How else can we carry out this task?"